 In 1875, family friends in Cape Colony offered him the chance to go and stay with them to learn the basics of ostrich farming – ostrich feathers then being at the high end of ladies’ fashion accessories.
 You can’t claim that Streatfeild wasn’t ready to have a go at new adventures!
 Accordingly, in July 1875 he set off on the S.S.
-Nyanza for the Cape to begin his apprenticeship as an ostrich farmer and then set himself up at Fairy Knowe near George in the Western Cape, “the loveliest place I ever lived in”.
+Nyanza for the Cape to begin his apprenticeship as an ostrich farmer and then set himself up at Fairy Knowe near George in the Western Cape, which Streatfeild called “the loveliest place I ever lived in”.

 The only man who “fits the bill” as this James Hawkins was born in Wickham (where Streatfeild ended up living) in 1843/44, the son of a bricklayer and himself at one stage a bricklayer’s labourer; Streatfeild mentions at one point – when he was building and later fortifying a new house in the Transkei – that Hawkins’ experience as a builder and bricklayer was of real value.

 What on earth induced a bricklayer’s labourer in Wickham to accompany his master on an ostrich farming venture in remote South Africa?
 Perhaps a hope for a better life and a new start, but it betokens at least an adventurous spirit and no doubt a certain degree of courage!
 He could never have dreamed that he would end up serving in an African regiment in a colonial war!